avisingh599/visual-qa/README.md

 ###Notes:
 1. Keras needs the latest Theano, which in turn needs Numpy/Scipy.
 2. spaCy is currently used only for converting questions to a vector (or a sequence of vectors), this dependency can be easily be removed if you want to.
 3. spaCy uses Goldberg and Levy's word vectors by default, but I found the performance to be much superior with Stanford's [Glove word vectors].

+##The numbers
 Performance on the validation set of the [VQA Challenge](http://visualqa.org/challenge.html):

 | Model     		   | Accuracy      |